chococandy63/Dynamic-Shelf-Management-And-Stock-Notification/README.md

 - Jumper Wires
 - AWS IOT account

+## Theory

+MQTT- type of a protocol similar to http which is used to send IOT data to any endpoint(database or website)

 Setting up Arduino IDE on Linux:

 Step 1: Install Arduino IDE- `yay -S arduino-ide-bin`